-THREAT OF CONTAMINATION FROM BRITISH / ALLIED UXO: Two Home Guard battalions were situated within the surrounding area of Hammersmith during WWII; however, the locations of their respective headquarters could not be found.
-Although typically HG battalions would take part in training exercises in areas occupied by open countryside, there are several examples of home guard units carrying out invasion training in urban areas.
-While the possibility of these being carried out on site cannot be discounted, it is Land Service considered unlikely due to the developed nature of the site.
-Ammunition / Small Arms Furthermore, Home Guard battalions are unlikely to have performed training Ammunition exercises on the reservoir in the south-east or close to commercial buildings in the north of the site.
-Note, it is documented in many anecdotal / unofficial sources that Home Guard soldiers often used nearby waterways as quick, easy and untraceable disposal for faulty, surplus or expended munitions (small arms ammunition and land service ammunition).
-Today, many of these items are found in UK rivers, canals, reservoirs etc. As a result, the possibility that such items may be encountered within the river section of the site cannot be discounted.
-Four HAA batteries were situated within 5km of the site, the nearest of which was located approximately 3.20km south-east.
-The site was largely occupied by areas of hard-standing and buildings which Anti-Aircraft sustained severe damage during WWII.
-It is likely that many of these were of tidal mud and shallow/deep water.
+THREAT OF CONTAM IINATION FROM BRITISH / ALLIED UXO: • Two Home Guard battalions were situated within the surrounding area of Hammersmith during WWII; however, the locations of their respective headquarters could not be found. • Although typically HG battalions would take part in training exercises in areas occupied by open countryside, there are several examples of home guard units carrying out invasion training in urban areas.
+Land Service Ammunition / • While the possibility of these being carried out on site cannot be discounted, it is considered unlikely due to the developed nature of the site.
+Small Arms Ammunition • Furthermore, Home Guard battalions are unlikely to have performed training exercises on the reservoir in the south-east or close to commercial buildings in the north of the site. • Note, it is documented in many anecdotal / unofficial sources that Home Guard soldiers often used nearby waterways as quick, easy and untraceable disposal for faulty, surplus or expended munitions (small arms ammunition and land service ammunition).
+Today, many of these items are found in UK rivers, canals, reservoirs etc. As a result, the possibility that such items may be encountered within the river section of the site cannot be discounted. • Four HAA batteries were situated within 5km of the site, the nearest of which was located approximately 3.20km south-east.
+Anti-Aircraft Projectiles • The site was largely occupied by areas of hard-standing and buildings which sustained severe damage during WWII.
+It is likely that many of these were abandoned and that areas of rubble or debris would have been present on site for some time. • Other sections of the site, encompassing the river and the reservoir, consisted largely of tidal mud and shallow/deep water.